zelliott/rushstack/build-tests/api-extractor-scenarios/etc/inheritance/api-extractor-scenarios.api.md

 // (undocumented)
 class UnexportedWithForgottenExports {
-    // Warning: (ae-forgotten-export) The symbol "UnexportedWithForgottenExports" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     anotherProp: UnexportedWithForgottenExports;
     // Warning: (ae-forgotten-export) The symbol "ForgottenExport" needs to be exported by the entry point index.d.ts